Chapter 13: Savage Beasts – 151 AK, Spring to 152 AK, Late Summer

 The Royal Court was in residence at Farr Castle.
 The Great Hunt in the King’s Forest had been arranged.
 Everyone was invited to this annual event.
 Every noble that could attend did, no matter how far they had to travel.
 Merchants, businessmen, and traders congregated too.
 Even the commoners came to cheer on the hunters from afar.

 The first hunt was on the new moon of the Ram.
 Farrling Wood was full of riders.

-The king heard the beaters driving beasts toward him and the other hunters.
-He faced a clearing, the thick forest behind him providing a yard of shade.
+The king spurred his horse.
+“You lot are too noisy.
+Remain here.
+No boar would come this way.”
+His attendant and cousin followed as he found the perfect spot, a clearing with thick forest behind them providing a yard of shade.
 “It will likely be some time before we see any movement.”